What Is Overindulgent Parenting

 These permissive parents often surrender their authority and have difficulty enforcing consistent, age-appropriate boundaries.
 This can lead to excessive, self-absorbed, unruly, and ill-tempered behavior in children.

 Parents who yield to their children’s desires might inadvertently overindulge them.
-But children with overindulgent parents might not necessarily become spoiled, as the parents’ actions stem from their own beliefs rather than cater to the child’s wishes.
+But a child with an overindulging parent might not necessarily become spoiled, as the parents’ actions stem from their own beliefs rather than cater to the child’s wishes.

 Overindulgent parents tend to provide an excess of resources that may not necessarily match their child’s true desires.
 Their actions may deprive children of opportunities to develop coping skills crucial in their future lives.